inmarsat-enterprise/idp-developer-kit/docs/demo-application.md

 ### Cannot connect to `FieldEdge` access point

+If you scan for WiFi networks and see **`FieldEdge-****`** the device needs a few moments to determine its unique ID and re-broadcast its unique SSID.

-First try removing and re-applying power from the black box, a reboot will usually fix the problem.
+If you do not see any FieldEdge SSID within a few minutes of powering up the kit, try removing and re-applying power from the black box, a reboot will usually fix the problem.

 If you still cannot attach to `FieldEdge-<id>` you can try removing the